 - For proper operation the track must be securely attached to the header, plumb and level.
 Vertical jambs must be perpendicular for proper operation.
-Use instructions for proper installation - Do not rapidly pull or force any folding door across openings or around corners - The hinge system may be stiff initially and will gradually ease after a period of time with regular use - During normal use of your All Noise Control door watch for instances of binding during movement.
-If there is binding, inspect the track for loose screws, dirt, debris and wheel alignment. - Track may be periodically lubricated with a petroleum jelly type material.
+Use instructions for proper installation - Do not rapidly pull or force any folding door across openings or around corners - The hinge system may be stiff initially and will gradually ease after a period of time with regular use - During normal use of yoursoundproof accordion watch for instances for binding during movement. if is binding, inspect the track for loose screws, dirt, debris and wheel alignment. - Track may be periodically lubricated with a petroleum jelly type material.
 Do not use aerosol lubricants